Norton Rose Fulbright CCLS Scholarship for 2018-19

 Energy is the largest and one of the most dynamic industry sectors.
 It raises many challenges both politically and technically, from traditional exploration and production of fossil fuels to more recent mining extraction methods (hydraulic fracturing or 'fracking'), renewables and climate change.
 The need for an independent institution to facilitate dialogue between all the actors involved - governments, energy companies, lawyers, economists, policy makers and the public - is clear.
 Based in London, we have access to a network of energy professionals who can engage in the debate to help direct potential future developments nationally and internationally.

-The Energy and Natural Resources Law Institute (ENRLI) provides a focus for the development of energy and natural resources law, the training of energy lawyers through its specialist LLM in Energy and Natural Resources Law programme and the promotion of a broader understanding of this important sector.
+The Energy Law Institute (ELI) provides a focus for the development of energy and natural resources law, the training of energy lawyers through its specialist LLM in Energy and Natural Resources Law programme and the promotion of a broader understanding of this important sector.
 James Dallas, Executive Director of the Institute, said "Our aim is to provide a first class student experience; with world class teaching and a broad curriculum, anchored in the real world of the sector".
 We offer the student lectures by both academics and practitioners.
 Our teaching philosophy is “to blend academic and practitioner rigour”.
 Consequently, the student will learn how to apply the academic knowledge to real-world problems.
 We work with the leading international law firms, energy companies and energy consultancies to facilitate this approach.

-The ENRLI aims to be an international centre of academic excellence within the School of Law and the Centre for Commercial Law Studies at Queen Mary University of London.
+The ELI aims to be an international centre of academic excellence within the School of Law and the Centre for Commercial Law Studies at Queen Mary University of London.
 The Law School at Queen Mary University of London is ranked in the Top 50 Universities Worldwide according to the QS World University Rankings.

 Membership and Other Supporters